How to clean Clarks Desert Boots

 If there are still a few dark marks on your suede, move on to step 3.

-Step 3: Use a suede eraser
+Step 3: Use a Suede Eraser

 Suede erasers are small pieces of rubber—usually crepe rubber (the same material on the sole of your Desert Boot).
 You’ve probably noticed by now that the crepe rubber sole picks up a lot of dirt.
 Well, a suede eraser does the same.